Archetype-CSS/Archetype-docs/Design-Principles.md

 Never directly edit the base styles (the object) of a component, unless you are certain you wish for this change to apply globally to all components that extend it.
 Use an additional class applied to the same instance of the base component to extend or overwrite the base component.
 Extensions should not radically alter the end user’s expectation of an object’s functionality.

 #### Open/Closed Principle
-entities (classes, modules, functions, etc.) are open for extension, but closed for modification.
+Entities (classes, modules, functions, etc.) are open for extension, but closed for modification.
 Base rules may be extended, but not directly modifiable.
 This is why directly styling HTML tags is not acceptable - reduce the amount of global element styles in order to reduce the chances of breaking the open/closed principle [[7]](addendum.md) [[9]](addendum.md).
 Opt-in, never opt-out, in order to avoid redundant overrides and code bloat.

 #### Composition over Inheritance
 Whenever possible, abstract specific functionality into isolation to be used to compose complete UI components.
 Whenever similar code is being written more than once, look to abstract (i.e. vertical-spacing).
 Standardizing similar styles cuts down on excess code and needless and/or inadvertent divergent implementation of similar patterns.